THS-International/website/src/markdown-pages/faq.md

           rules.
         title: What rules do I have to follow for the Reception?
       - description: >-
-          Your Buddy will contact you soon!
+          Your Buddy will contact you soon if they have not already!
+Depending on when you registered as a new student in our sign up system, you will receive a Buddy.

           They will be leading the Buddy Meetings, which is a small group of new